duneroadrunner/SaferCPlusPlus-AutoTranslation2/README.md

 #### variadic functions

 Functions with C-style variadic parameters are sort of intrinsically unsafe in (or perhaps "incompatible" with) C++ because, (if we're remembering correctly) for whatever reason, C++ decided that arguments corresponding to variadic parameters would be "passed by bit-copy".
-That is, even if the argument has copy constructor, it won't get called.
+That is, even if the argument has a copy constructor, it won't get called.

 Being used as an argument to a variadic function doesn't generally prevent it from being translated to the safe subset, but the auto-translator may insert a cast back to its (potentially unsafe) C equivalent for the variadic function call.